-While technically a brand-new site, ShowbizMonkeys.com has a long history on the internet dating back to September 1, 2001.
+ShowbizMonkeys.com has a long history online, dating back to September 1, 2001.
 It was then that Paul Little, Carl McGill, Thu Tran, and Jeff Anseeuw launched CanadaMovies.net.
 With the help of fellow web lackies and content contributors, the site provided movie showtimes, advance screening contests, movie trailers, and entertainment news for Winnipeg and Calgary, with a plan to expand from there.
 And expand it did.
 In February 2002, Edmonton was added to the mix, providing all the services listed above to the City of Champions.

 The next level of expansion was a little different, however, as it also involved some re-branding.
-MovieContests.com launched one year after CanadaMovies.net, servicing larger markets with contests and general information, but no movie listings like on the CanadaMovies.net websites.
-The first 2 MovieContests.com cities were Toronto and Vancouver, while Ottawa soon followed in early 2003 and Edmonton made the switch after showtimes were dropped in that market.
-By this point, now that both sites together were pretty much nationwide, they were well on their way to providing as many contests for videos and DVDs than for advance screenings.
+MovieContests.com launched one year after CanadaMovies.net, servicing larger markets with contests, general information, reviews, and interviews, but no showtime listings like on the CanadaMovies.net websites.
+The first 2 MovieContests.com cities were Toronto and Vancouver, while Ottawa soon followed in early 2003 and Edmonton then made the switch after showtimes were dropped in that market.
+By this point, they were well on their way to providing as many contests for videos and DVDs than for advance screenings.

-Expansion was still part of the plan, however, and beginning June 20, 2003, MovieContests.com opened a section for New York City, marking its first venture into America.
-On October 31, 2003, another major U.S. city was brought into the MovieContests.com fold with Boston.
+Expansion was still part of the plan, and beginning June 20, 2003, MovieContests.com opened a section for New York City, marking its first venture into America.
+On October 31, 2003, another major U.S. city was brought into the MovieContests.com fold, with Boston getting advance screening giveaways.
 At this point, other contests were also offered in the U.S. (such as DVDs and prize packs), opening up entries (and visitors) from all 50 states.

 After several re-designs over the years, the first big overhaul came in February 2005, when MovieContests.com launched a brand new website that, while still having "city-specific" sections for the major screening cities, allowed visitors to just enter the main page of the site and access all the information without being restricted to selecting a city they likely weren't in.

-When ShowbizMonkeys.com was launched, the idea was to take the best of what CanadaMovies.net and MovieContests.com had brought over the previous 6 years, add in some new ideas and set-up, and then expand not to new markets (the new site is actually "location-free"), but to new coverage.
-Gone were the days of only seeing movie contests, movie reviews, movie passes, and movie trailers.
-Those remained, but tons of coverage from the worlds of television, music, and comedy joined the fold, along with a bevy of new contributors and more frequent content.
+When ShowbizMonkeys.com was launched in 2007, the idea was to take the best of what CanadaMovies.net and MovieContests.com had brought over the previous 6 years, add in some new coverage ideas, and then expand not to new markets (the new site dropped all location specifics besides contest availability), but to covering new types of entertainment.
+Gone were the days of only seeing movie contests, movie reviews, movie information, and movie trailers.
+Those remained, but tons of coverage from the worlds of television, music, and comedy joined the fold, along with a bevy of new contributors and more frequently-posted content.

-We joined the world of podcasting in the early 2010s with several contributors doing a wide variety of shows.
-We began releasing many of our interviews under the "Kinda Sorta Maybe Like a Podcast" banner, and even included several of our back catalogue audio interviews to enhance the listening experience.
-For our interviews alone, podcasting has allowed us to occasionally get far more in-depth with our subjects than previous interviews.
+We joined the world of podcasting in the early 2010s with several contributors hosting a variety of original shows.
+We began releasing many of our festival and one-off interviews under the "Kinda Sorta Maybe Like a Podcast" banner, and even included several of our back catalogue audio interviews to enhance the listening experience.
+Podcasting has allowed us to occasionally get far more in-depth with our subjects than with previous interviews, being able to have longer conversations with the likes of David Steinberg, Maria Bamford, Fred Penner, Andy Kindler, Hawksley Workman, Evany Rosen, and Jon Dore.

 Since 2001, we've interviewed some of the funniest comedians working in stand-up and improv, some of the most interesting musicians and filmmakers from across Canada and the United States, and some of the most talented actors in film and television today.
-From Christopher Nolan to The Lonely Island, Guy Maddin to Hawksley Workman, it continues to be an exciting ride for all of us (and hopefully fascinating for our readers, listeners, and viewers).
+From Christopher Nolan to The Lonely Island, Guy Maddin to Hawksley Workman, it continues to be an exciting ride for all of us (and hopefully fun for our readers, listeners, and viewers).
 We've been able to visit the Academy Awards more than half a dozen times, and covered major festivals like the Toronto International Film Festival, Just for Laughs, and our hometown Winnipeg Folk Festival.
-We've watched a ridiculous amount of movies and TV shows (and talked about them as much as we could), and we've been at live music and comedy shows around the globe.
+We've watched a ridiculous amount of movies and TV shows (and talked about them as much as we could), attended live music and comedy shows around the globe, and spent time behind the scenes of every single iteration of Conan O'Brien's late night talk shows.

 SBM on Social Media